 Significant growth in green and social bonds that deliver positive carbon, energy or social impact as well as sustainability linked loans.

 Asset owner demand

 The Responsible Investment Benchmark Report 2021 shows that asset managers are increasingly demanding their investment and asset managers invest responsibly.
 Simultaneously, thy are also looking for investments that align with their mission and values.

 Australians want their investments to have a positive impact.
 86 percent of Australians expect their superannuation or other investments to be invested responsibly and ethically.
 Two thirds of Australians (67 percent) who do not currently invest in ethical companies, funds or superannuation funds would consider doing so in the next 5 years.

 Solid Responsible Investment performance

 RI strategies allow outperformance over the longer term and increasingly ESG/RI funds perform as well or better than benchmarks.

 How KPMG can help

-KPMG can provide bespoke Responsible Investing and ESG services to suit the needs of individual clients ranging from policy and strategy to implementation and monitoring.
+KPMG can provide the following services to suit the needs of individual clients:

 Strategy and policy